How to register a stillbirth

 The stillbirth and neonatal death society are a charitable organisation that offer help, support and advice to bereaved parents and their families.
 They can provide local and national contacts.

-A still-born child is legally defined as a child born after the 24th week of pregnancy who did not show any signs of life.
+A stillborn child is a child born after the 24th week of pregnancy who did not breathe or show any other signs of life.
 When a child is stillborn the midwife or doctor will issue a medical certificate of stillbirth which is required for registration.

 If the natural parents are married to one another, or were married at the time of conception, then either parent may attend to register.

-If the natural parents are not married to one another and the fathers details are to be recorded on the still-birth certificate, both parents should attend.
-If this is not possible, one parent can make a 'Statutory Declaration' acknowledging parentage but there is a statutory form to use that you obtain from the Registrar.
-If you wish to do this please contact this office on 01472 324861 for more information.
+If the natural parents are not married to one another and the fathers details are to be recorded on the stillbirth certificate, both parents should attend.
+If this is not possible, one parent can make a statutory declaration acknowledging parentage but there is a statutory form to use that you obtain from the registrar.
+If you wish to do this please contact us on 01472 324861 for more information.

-If the parents are civil partners & had formed their legal Civil Partnership prior to the assisted conception of the child, then either parent may attend to register.
+If the parents are civil partners and had formed their legal civil partnership prior to the assisted conception of the child, then either parent may attend to register.

 Although in most circumstances the parents attend to register the stillbirth, if this is not possible the law does permit for certain other people to register.
 They are: